 - Summer Reading Challenge Volunteer – encourage children to love reading by helping with the national scheme that takes place each summer across all Somerset Libraries.
-Volunteers help to sign children up, choose books or run activities during the school summer holidays.
-Apply during April to June to support this event.
+Volunteers help to sign children up, choose books, or run activities during the school summer holidays.
+To support this event, apply online from 19 May on the Council’s volunteering opportunities page.
 Applications close in the last week of June.

 Find out more

-You can find other volunteering opportunities with Somerset County Council by visiting the Council’s volunteering page
+You can also find more information about volunteering and volunteering opportunities by visiting the Council’s volunteering pages.

 Evidence shows that simply cramming in lots of extra books doesn’t improve the library experience for users.
 It’s important to have the right books for that library.
 Books will get withdrawn or moved elsewhere if there’s no local demand for them.